Lain0x0/alx-backend-user-data/README.md

-this is a readme file for backend specialization handling data from user
+this is a readme file for alx user data backend